Indian National Satellite System: GSAT-15

 GSAT-15 is similar to GSAT-10 and is used to augment the capacity of transponders to provide more bandwidth for Direct-to-Home television and VSAT services.
 It was successfully launched on 10 November 2015 at 21:34:07 UTC aboard an Ariane 5 rocket, along with the ArabSat 6B satellite.

 GSAT-16

 GSAT-16 is the 11th Indian communication satellite meant to increase the number of transponders that in turn enhance the satellite based telecommunication, television, VSAT services in India.
 GSAT-16 was launched on 7 December 2014 from the Guiana Space Centre, French Guiana, by an Ariane 5 rocket.

 GSAT-17

 it carries 24 C-band, 2 lower C-band, 12 upper C-band, 2 CxS (C-band up/S-band down), and 1 SxC (S-band up/C-band down) transponders.
-It additionally carries a dedicated transponder for data relay (DRT) and search-and-rescue (SAR) services.
+It additionally carries a dedicated transponder for data relay (DRT) and search-and-rescue services.
 At the time of launch, GSAT-17 was the heaviest satellite built by ISRO.
 The satellite was launched on 28 June 2017 aboard an Ariane 5 ECA rocket from the Guiana Space Centre in Kourou, French Guiana.